asbhogal/Tailwind-CSS-Website/README.md

  - <a target="_blank" rel="noopener noreferrer" href="https://www.frontendmentor.io/challenges/manage-landing-page-SLXqC6P5">Frontend Mentor Challenge</a>
  - <a target="_blank" rel="noopener noreferrer" href="https://tailwind-css-website-rho.vercel.app/">Manage Landing Page</a>
  - <a target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/watch?v=dFgzHOX84xQ">Tailwind Crash Course - Traversy Media</a>

+ <strong>Notes</strong>

+ While the app has the Tailwind CSS CDN integrated for browser-side deployment, it is highly recommended to run this locally and install Tailwind via npm as follows:
+  - Clone the repo to your local computer
+  - In the project directory, run <code>npm install -D tailwindcss</code>
+  - Run <code>npm run watch-css</code> to begin the live watch (using existing config)

+  N.B.
+This assumed you keep the dirs and <code>tailwind.config.js</code> file exactly as seen in the repo files.
+If you wish to change this, you will either need to change the source and output dirs and config file as necessary or generate a new one via <code>npx tailwindcss init</code> and adjust it accordingly.
+For any other information regarding Tailwind installation and configuration please visit the <a target="_blank" rel="noopener noreferrer" href="https://tailwindcss.com/docs/installation">Official Documentation</a>.